 Do reef sharks bite?

-Reef sharks, which includes the grey, the whitetip and blacktip tend to be mostly timid sharks.
+Reef sharks including grey, whitetip and blacktip sharks tend to be mostly timid sharks.

 So on the whole reef sharks tend not to pose a threat to humans and rarely if ever to scuba divers, but let’s take a look at blacktip and whitetip shark attacks on humans.

 Both blacktip sharks and whitetip sharks are curious around scuba divers, but generally they tend to keep a safe distance from them.

 Neither blacktip nor whitetip reef sharks are regarded as dangerous towards humans.
 But as with all sharks in their own environment, they demand respect and in a ‘baited’ dive situation they can be fast swimmers and care needs to be taken at all times.

 Lemon sharks have been recorded as attacking humans on just 10 occasions in an unprovoked situation.
 Non of these unprovoked attacks were fatal.